Appendices

 Other means-tested benefits may also demonstrate eligibility: please contact the Cumberland Home Improvement Agency for the most up to date information.

-The deferred payment amount will be registered as a Land Charge with the Land Registry.
-This charge will be subsidiary to any charge placed for a mortgage.
+The deferred payment amount will be registered as a legal charge with the Land Registry.
+This charge will be subsidiary to any charge placed for a mortgage, but will require the consent of your mortgage lender and any costs associated with this will need to be borne by the applicant.

 The council will not approve an application if the relevant works have been started before the application is approved.

 The payment is repayable on sale or transfer of ownership of the property, or if the property is left vacant for six months or more.
-The Council may, at its discretion waive, reduce or defer its demand for repayment if:
+The Council may, at its discretion waive, reduce or defer its demand for repayment in exceptional circumstances for example:

-- the applicant has died and the property has transferred to their partner, who continues to live there
+- the applicant has died and the property has transferred to their partner who was not registered as a join owner, continues to live there.
+Where joint ownership exists both parties would need to agree to the charge being placed on the property.

 - the applicant has moved to a residential or nursing care home, and funds are required to pay for care